DevTech-ADVISE/lollipop-chart/README.md

 <a name="LollipopChart+render"></a>

 ### lollipopChart.render([data]) ⇒ <code>[LollipopChart](#LollipopChart)</code>
 Render the LollipopChart instance.
-Simply renders chart when called with no parameter.
+Simply renders chart when called with parameter.
 Updates data, then renders, if called with parameter

 **Kind**: instance method of <code>[LollipopChart](#LollipopChart)</code>